Plane Polarization in Comptonization process : a Monte Carlo study

-The results are qualitatively agreed with almost century old calculations of \cite{Chandrasekhar1946} \cite[see also,][]{Chandrasekhar1960}. \cite{Chandrasekhar1946} has solved the radiative transfer equations, which is governed by the Thomson scattering by free electron, for the intensities of two states of polarization, one $I_l$ is along the meridian plane and other one $I_r$ is perpendicular to it, with no incident radiation.
-In defining the source function for $I_l$ or $I_r$ the considered cross section for the polarization in perpendicular to and parallel to the scattering plane is either for unpolarized incident photons, or combinations of two polarized photons with polarization angle $\phi$ and $\phi + \pi/2$, see equations (2) and (3) of their paper and table 2 for the results (and for refined results see table XXIV in \citealp{Chandrasekhar1960}).
-So, the laws of darkening for the degree of polarization of the emergent photon is only for the single scattering event in Thomson regime for unpolarized incident photons.
+The results are qualitatively agreed with almost century old calculations of \cite{Chandrasekhar1946} \cite[see also,][]{Chandrasekhar1960}. \cite{Chandrasekhar1946} had solved the radiative transfer equations, which is governed by the Thomson scattering by free electron, for the intensities of two states of polarization, one $I_l$ is along the meridian plane and other one $I_r$ is perpendicular to it, with no incident radiation.
+In defining the source function for $I_l$ or $I_r$, the considered cross section for the polarization in perpendicular to and parallel to the scattering plane is either for unpolarized photons, or combinations of two polarized photons with polarization angle $\phi$ and $\phi + \pi/2$, see equations (2) and (3) of their paper and table 2 for the results (and for refined results see table XXIV in \citealp{Chandrasekhar1960}).
+So, the laws of darkening for the PD of the emergent photon is only for the single scattering event in Thomson regime for unpolarized incident photons.
 In the next section, we compute the laws of darkening for multi scattering events.